-Lobositz: First Battle of the Seven Years War
+Lobositz: First Battle of the Seven Years War - ZIPLOCK BAGGED, NO BOX

 1-2 player historical wargame, ages 12+.
 Playing time around 360 minutes.